emmawalshdev/living-landscapes/README.md

 ----------------------------

 ## Deployment

-The website was hosted on Github Pages and deployed by carrying out the following steps:
+The website was hosted on Github Pages.
+It was deployed by carrying out the following steps:

 1. login into Github
 2. Select the respository from profile
 3. go to 'settings' in respo
-4. In 'Github Pages' choose 'Master Branch' as Source.
+4. In 'Github Pages' choose 'Master Branch' as Source and save.

-The Live site deployed can be viewed on the following link: --
+The Live site deployed can be viewed on the following link: [Living Landscapes](https://emmahartedev.github.io/living-landscapes/)

+### Local
+To run locally, the following steps can be followed:

+1. Visit the following Github repository [Github - Living Landscapes](https://github.com/emmahartedev/living-landscapes).
+2. Clone or download the repository to an editor of your choice.
+3. To cut ties with this GitHub repository, type git remote rm origin into the terminal.

 ----------------------------

 ## Credits

 ### Content